section-engineering-education/engineering-education/articles/agora-cloud-screenshots/index.md

 > You can't record and take screenshots simultaneously in one session.
 To do both, acquire two resource IDs, one for recording and the other for capturing screenshots.
 Agora will charge you for both the sessions.

 First, you need to acquire a resource ID for capturing screenshots.
 This will allocate a recorder on Agora's servers for you to capture the screenshots.
 Then, we need to start capturing screenshots within 5 minutes from acquiring the resource ID.
-You can stop it whenever you want.
+You can stop the session whenever you want.

 We need to provide a UID for the recorder.
 The recorder is like a user who joins the channel, captures the screenshots, and uploads it to your third-party cloud storage.
 So make sure you provide a unique UID to the recorder that doesn't conflict with an existing user in the channel.